andrecamerino/Chat-App/README.md

 - tailwind
 - nodejs
 - express
-- mongoose
+- mongoose - Used to connect to mongodb.
-- mongodb
+- mongodb - database
-- dotenv
+- dotenv - Holds information like api passwords or jwt security codes.
-- jsonwebtoken
+- jsonwebtoken - (jwt) Used for encyrption e.g. passwords
-- bcryptjs: Used to encrypt users data such as passwords.
+- bcryptjs: Used to  create jsonwebtokens to encrypt users data such as passwords.
 - cookie-parser
-- cloudinary
+- cloudinary: Used to upload photos e.g. profile pictures or chat images.
 - socket.io
 - nodemon